Thanksgiving draws nigh, and once again, the great turkey cookening is upon us.

 - Once the thigh temperature reaches 165 degrees, you’re ready to take out the turkey.

-- Remove the turkey with the same rod you used before.
+- Remove the turkey with the same rod (and preferably, assistant) you used before.

-- Let the turkey linger over the pot for a minute so the oil can drain out.
+- Let the turkey linger over the pot for a minute so the oil can drain out (remember those slits you made?).

 - Place the turkey onto a platter with several paper towels.